Characterization and property evaluation of low-cost electrically conductive bamboo charcoal from Dendrocalamus sericeus Munro.

 Similar Articles

-- Thiti Wanishdilokratn, Jirapa Wanishdilokratn, Physical and mechanical properties of Dendrocalamus giganteus from difference zones in Long district, Phrae province, Thailand , Journal of Bamboo and Rattan: Vol. 23 No. 2 (2024): Issue 2
+- Thiti Wanishdilokratn, Jirapa Wanishdilokratn, Physical and mechanical properties of Dendrocalamus giganteus from difference zones in Long district, Phrae province, Thailand , Journal of Bamboo and Rattan: Vol. 23 (2024): Issue 2

-- Shweta B. Kukreti, Aswathi Rajeev, Review on bamboo treatment in India: A species-specific approach for enhanced durability , Journal of Bamboo and Rattan: Vol. 23 No. 1 (2024): Issue 1
+- Shweta B. Kukreti, Aswathi Rajeev, Review on bamboo treatment in India: A species-specific approach for enhanced durability , Journal of Bamboo and Rattan: Vol. 23 (2024): Issue 1

 You may also start an advanced similarity search for this article.